nycdatasci/online_bootcamp_project/Project2-WebScraping/EvanFrisch/readme.txt

 GitHub Profiler

-GitHub Profiler provides a profile of a GitHub repository that provides an indication of participation and maintenance over time as well as information about the readability of the documentation.
+GitHub Profiler provides a profile of a GitHub repository that provides an indication of activity, participation, and maintenance over time as well as information about the readability of the documentation.

 It should be called with three arguments:
 1. The name of the file containing GitHub credentials (see below)